dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Object {}`, and all three of them have `Object` as their direct superclass.*

+A compile-time error occurs if a `<defaultDeclaringNamedParameter>` has the modifier `required` as well as a default value.

 ### Static processing

+The name of a primary constructor of the form `'const'? id1 <typeParameters>? <declaringParameterList>` is `id1` *(that is, the same as the name of the class)*.
+The name of a primary constructor of the form `'const'? id1 <typeParameters>? '.' id2 <declaringParameterList>` is `id1.id2`.

+A compile-time error occurs if a class, enum, or extension type has a primary constructor whose name is also the name of a constructor declared in the body.

 Consider a class, enum, or extension type declaration _D_ with a declaring header constructor, also known as a primary constructor *(note that it